Ask the Expert

 Normal cooling settings are 75 degrees - 80 degrees.
 Normal heating settings are 68 degrees - 72 degrees.
 You should always set your thermostat to the highest possible setting that is comfortable for you in the summer, and the lowest comfortable setting in the winter.
 Setting your thermostat in this way will maximize your energy savings.
 On average, every 1 degree of temperature change is equal to about 1% energy savings.
 For example, changing your thermostat setting from 75 degrees to 76 degrees in the summer could result in savings on your cooling costs.

 This can occur for many reasons; uneven solar heat load through windows, an undersized system, improperly balanced or clogged system or a single system serving a two-story home with no zoning control.
 Each situation is different, usually requiring an onsite analysis with problem specific recommendations.
 Please call to arrange for us to see your home.

-R-22 is the most commonly used refrigerant in residential homes today.
+R-22 is still the most commonly used refrigerant in existing air conditioning equipment in residential homes today.
 However, per the Montreal Protocol, caps have been established to eliminate the production of R-22.
-In 2004, there was a 35% reduction; in 2010 there will be a 65% reduction; in 2015 a 90% reduction; and finally in 2020 a 99.5 % reduction in the production of R-22.
-This means that during the time of these reductions with high demand, the price of each pound of refrigerant could potentially skyrocket.
+In 2004, there was a 35% reduction; in 2010 there was a 65% reduction; in 2015 a 90% reduction; and finally in 2020 a 99.5% reduction in the production of R-22.
+This means that during the time of these reductions with high demand, the price of each pound of R-22 refrigerant could potentially skyrocket.

 If you are considering replacing your existing air conditioning equipment, most higher efficiency products have already made the switch to R-410A, the more "environmentally sound" refrigerant.